Making Tax Digital for Income Tax: What You Need to Know

 Summary

 MTD for income tax represents a major shift in how self-employed individuals and landlords interact with HMRC.
-If your combined gross business and property income exceeds £50,000, these requirements apply from April 2026.
-If it exceeds £30,000, the requirements follow from April 2027.
-Quarterly digital reporting, the End of Period Statement and the Final Declaration will replace the current annual Self Assessment process.
+If your qualifying gross business and property income exceeds £50,000, these requirements apply from April 2026; if it exceeds £30,000, they follow from April 2027; and if it exceeds £20,000, they apply from April 2028.
+Quarterly digital reporting, the End of Period Statement and the Final Declaration sit alongside the existing Self Assessment process rather than removing it — your Self Assessment tax return must still be submitted by the usual deadline, and the tax payment deadlines of 31 January and 31 July remain unchanged.

-Preparing early by reviewing software options, improving bookkeeping practices, and understanding the new deadlines will help ensure a smooth transition.
+Preparing early by adopting suitable software such as QuickBooks, improving bookkeeping practices, and understanding the new deadlines will help ensure a smooth transition.

 Need Guidance on Preparing for MTD?